July 16th - 28th, 2016

 Please visit the US Department of State • Bureau of Consular Affairs for the most up-to-date entry, ext, and visa requirements.

 Visas may be needed for entry into Brazil depending on what country your passport has been issued from.
 Get them early!
 When filling out your application, make sure your mailing address on your driver’s license matches your application – no P.O.
 Boxes!
 It can take two to three weeks to get a visa if everything is acceptable on the first application.
 We are not responsible if you have been declined or are too late in obtaining your visa.

 Guests with passports issued from certain countries do NOT need a visa to enter Brazil.
 Please click on the link below to check if you will need a tourist visa to enter Brazil:

 Tourist Visa Exemptions

 Almost everyone in Brazil speaks Portuguese, however, our guide will speak English.
 Less than 5% of Brazilians speak English!

 Typical long and short-sleeved field clothes.
 Waterproof jacket.
 One sweater, in case a light cold front appears.
 No boots needed – only sneakers and sandals.
 Good sun hat.
 A list will be sent to everyone closer to trip time with additional details.

 Dan will phone each guest to discuss camera gear needs and we’ll also send a list of suggested items to bring.
 Tripod or monopod can be used on the boats.
 Many handhold most of the time, including Dan.

 Chicken, beef, catfish, in various manners.
 Beans (vegetarian) and rice at every lunch and dinner.
 A lot of fresh fruit, vegetables and salads.
 Potatoes, pasta.
 Desserts like passion fruit mousse.
+Some nights we will have a BBQ dinner.
 All simple but hearty.